naamarin/CovidManagement/README.md

 # CovidManagement

-Required installations are in the requirements.txt file
+Required installations are in the requirements.txt file: pip install -r requirements.txt

 First, we will run the program and enter the browser and register: http://127.0.0.1:5000